-CARMEL, Calif. - On the Monterey Peninsula, some courses wow you with stellar views, picture-perfect holes and a full-on case of the first-tee jitters to go with those lofty expectations.
+CARMEL, Calif. -- On the Monterey Peninsula, some golf courses wow you with stellar views, picture-perfect holes and a full-on case of the first-tee jitters to go with those lofty expectations.
 Other courses slip you in smoothly; give you a chance to get your bearings as you get used to the scenery and the style of the course.

-Quail Lodge Resort and Golf Club is the latter.
+Quail Lodge & Golf Club is the latter.
 Rather than the golf equivalent of a 1,000-foot bungee jump off a suspension bridge, Quail Lodge is more like a deep tissue massage that takes a few moments to get used to, then relaxes you into a peaceful state as you loosen up and let the course start to come to you.
 It will.

 Unlike its more famous cousins on the tip of the Monterey Peninsula, Quail Lodge sits about eight miles inland.
 While the course can't claim ocean views, it can and does tout the abundantly sunny mornings, which are not the norm along the coast.

 The course meanders along the Carmel River with beautiful canyon views from every hole.
 Though the region is more famous for its golf than its vineyards, Monterey is something of a wine country and the overall feel here is California countryside.

 A not-so-long (6,449 yards from the tips) traditional course set in a lush valley, Quail Lodge has a country club feel, which should come as no surprise since the course went private this year.
 It's open to play for resort guests and the resort underwent a $25 million makeover in 2003.
 Stay-and-play packages are available to the public.